Drying rivers are showing us our history.

 The rock was originally on dry land, but the Mississippi changed course to submerge it.

 The risk of drought varies widely from state to state – even county to county – across the US.
 What’s the risk in your hometown?
-Soon you will be able to check drought risk in our Where-To-Live reports, to be published in the New Year.
+Soon you will be able to check drought risk in our free Where-To-Live reports, to be published in the New Year.